Artist Profile: Aziz Dosmetov, Art Director & Motion Graphics Lead

 American Horror Story: Apocalypse – Hourglass Teaser

 The American Horror Story opening sequences have always been visually chilling.
-Aziz’s role on the teaser FX’s American Horror Story season 8 was to design visual and reference frames for digital production, including the heart, the missile, explosion, city and roads, and the mushroom cloud.
+Aziz’s role on the teaser of FX’s American Horror Story season 8 was to design visual and reference frames for digital production, including the heart, the missile, the explosion, the city and roads, and the mushroom cloud.
 In addition, he produced some episodic frames.

 Aziz Dosmetov 2018 Showreel